PraveenS1997/Design-Patterns/Singleton/Read.md

-## Steps to make a class Singleton
+## Steps to make a class Singleton (Version 1)

 1. Make the constructor private
 2. Create a static method to return the DatabaseConnection instance
 3. Create a static variable of type DatabaseConnection & initialize with null
 4. Have checks in the getInstance() method,
-        - If the object is created -> return
+   1. If the object is created -> return
-        - else -> create new object & return
+   2. else -> create new object & return

 ## Concurrency Issues